I. Scope

 • comply with any statute or regulation applicable to university employees including, but not limited to, Commonwealth of Virginia DHRM Policy 1.75 and Code of Virginia § 2.2-2827 prohibiting employees from accessing, downloading, printing or storing sexually explicit materials.

-• All employees who must access sexually explicit content to perform their job must obtain University Approval (Procedure to Obtain an Exception for Sexually Explicit Materials) prior to using Mason’s Computing Resources for such work.
-Faculty and researchers must obtain such approval from the Office of the Provost, and all other employees must obtain such approval from the Office of the Senior Vice President.
+• All employees who must access sexually explicit content to perform their job must obtain University Approval (Procedure to Obtain an Exception for Sexually Explicit Materials) prior to using George Mason’s Computing Resources for such work.
+Faculty and researchers must obtain such approval from the Office of the Provost, and all other employees must obtain such approval from the Office of the Executive Vice President for Finance and Administration.

-• Suspected policy violations should be referred to the appropriate supervisor or department, which may include Internal Audit and Management Services or University Police.
+• Suspected policy violations should be referred to the appropriate supervisor or department, which may include George Mason’s Office of Audit, Risk, and Compliance, or University Police.
 In addition, if such violation constitutes fraud, waste, or abuse, the suspected violation can be reported to the State Fraud, Waste, and Abuse Hotline.

 V. University Responsibilities

-The University reserves the right to inspect all User files and communications for all lawful purposes, including but not limited to investigating allegations of illegal activity, violations of Mason policies, or to protect the integrity and security of network systems.
+The University reserves the right to inspect all User files and communications for all lawful purposes, including but not limited to investigating allegations of illegal activity, violations of George Mason policies, identifying materials tat may be disclosed pursuant to Freedom of Information Act requests, or to protect the integrity and security of network systems.
 The University will investigate all complaints involving personal web sites hosted on university resources and will remove or block material or links to material that violate federal or state law or University policy.

 The University may choose to suspend a User’s access to its resources in connection with an investigation.
 Users are not entitled to any expectation of privacy.
 User files, network transmissions, computer sessions, data, and/or communications may be shared with appropriate investigating officials.